 Botox injections relax the muscles that create wrinkles thereby lessening the appearance of frown lines, laugh lines and crow’s feet.

-A small amount of Botox Cosmetic (R) is injected right into the muscles that are responsible for creating wrinkles.
+A small amount of Botox is injected into the muscles that are responsible for creating wrinkles.
 Botox effectively inactivates the muscles that produce wrinkles thereby causing lines to disappear or diminish dramatically.
 It may take a few days to notice the wrinkle smoothing effect after receiving Botox injections.

 Some of the common areas treated include crow’s feet, frown lines, laugh lines, and forehead wrinkles.